 Keep in mind, however, that some styles have been prolifically reproduced over the years, like both Chipppendale and Queen Anne among others.
+Some classics are still being made today.
 It is very important to look for additional signs of age beyond your first glance at the style.

 As you examine the piece, sleuth for clues that support your initial theory that you have a piece of authentic period furniture.
 And, realize that those masterpieces are actually few and far between.
 More than likely, you will discover that you own a later revival piece although it's awfully fun to dream big when you begin your research.